surferxo3/cvmailer/README.md

 ```

 * Replace *Someone_CV.pdf* with your original CV, *templates/images/my_thumb.jpg* with your image, and modify the cover letter *templates/cover_letter.html* if you want to.
-* Now you are good and ready to test your script on your localhost.
+* Now you are good to go and test the script on your localhost.

 ## Note
-* For testing the script with yahoo, gmail, or hotmail you will need to customize the script and configure it with the certificate file..
+* For testing the script with yahoo, gmail, or hotmail you will need to customize the script and configure it with the certificate file.
 * The script *verify.php* has the method that can be used to test whether the email id is valid or not.
 Incorporate the method in the core script if you want to.
 * The script *models/companies_queries.sql* contains set of queries that you can use to analyze your data such as Opened Emails, Not Opened Emails etc.